 Step 1: Each of the listed alternative assignments corresponds to a specific on-campus study or an online survey; You can only complete the on-campus/online survey study OR the alternative assignment that corresponds to it, you CANNOT do both.
 For example, you may have wanted to participate in Study X, but there were no available time slots that fit your schedule.
 You still need ArgoPoints, so instead, you go to the Alternative Assignment for Study X.

 Step 2: Write an article summary for the article.
 Remember, the article associated with each study is very specific- you cannot just pick an article that looks interesting to you.
 Follow these guidelines when writing your papers:

 - Include a cover page that includes your full name, your instructor’s name, course name and meeting times, the authors of the article, and the title of the article.

 - Two (2) typed, double-spaced pages, NOT including the cover page.
-Please use 12-pt standard font (e.g., Times New Roman) and 1 inch margins.
+Please use a 12-pt standard font (e.g., Times New Roman) and 1-inch margins.
 Any other format will not be accepted.